Discrete field theory: symmetries and conservation laws

 \section{Abstract}

 We present a general algorithm constructing a discretization of a classical field theory from a Lagrangian.
 We prove a new discrete Noether theorem relating symmetries to conservation laws and an energy conservation theorem not based on any symmetry.
-This gives exact conservation laws for several discrete field theories: electrodynamics, gauge theory, Klein--Gordon and Dirac ones.
-In particular, we construct a conserved discrete energy-momentum tensor, approximating the continuum one at least for free fields.
+This gives exact conservation laws for several R12P3{theories, e.g., lattice}{-0.4} electrodynamics and gauge theory.{} In particular, we construct a conserved discrete energy-momentum tensor, approximating the continuum one at least for free fields.
 The theory is stated in topological terms, such as coboundary and products of cochains.

 {\bf Keywords}:\,discrete\,field\,theory,\,discrete\,differential\, geometry,\,conservation\,law,\,Noether's\,theorem